mc-will/BYU_Locating-Bacterial_Flagellar_Motors_2025/README.md

 Tomograms are 3D reconstructed image from a set of 2D 'slices'.
 The challenge provided [this video](https://www.cellstructureatlas.org/6-2-flagellar-motor.html) to get a better understanding of tomograms within the scope of bacteria observations.

 The evaluation metrics was a Fbeta score with beta = 2.
 Fbeta score is the weighted harmonic mean of precision and recall ; beta > 1 gives more weight to recall, while beta < 1 favors precision.
 With beta = 2, the recall is twice as important as the precision.
-You can see below the formula for the Fbeta score, with tp as True positives and fn as False negatives:
+You can see below the formula for the Fbeta score, with tp as true positives and fn as false negatives:

 ![image](https://github.com/user-attachments/assets/7777e62c-e097-4e75-b59c-9945d09779f9)